MarcYin/SIAC/SIAC_NBAR_and_uncertainty.md

 where $\sigma_{f_{right_{[iso, vol, geo]}}^{MODIS}}$ and $\sigma_{f_{left_{[iso, vol, geo]}}^{MODIS}}$ are the uncertainties in the kernel weighting parameters of the two MODIS bands closest to each S2 band.
 These uncertainties in the BRDF kernel weighting parameters are calculated using the [SIAC](https://gmd.copernicus.org/articles/15/7933/2022/) gap filled BRDF kernel weighting parameters and their uncertainty.

-For S2 bands that are outside the MODIS bands, the closest MODIS band is used and the uncertainty is set by normilal increasing the uncertainty of the closest MODIS band by 20% for each band outside the MODIS bands.
+For S2 bands that are outside the MODIS bands, the closest MODIS band is used and the uncertainty is set by increasing the uncertainty of the closest MODIS band by 20% for each band outside the MODIS bands.

 ## 2.3.
 Simulation of anglular reflectance for S2